Kawasaki started production of parts for the Z900-A4 in mid 1975 ready for the 1976 model year.

-The engine of the Z900 was produced in a bare aluminium finish as with the Z1A and Z1B, however redesigned and
+The engine of the Z900 was produced in a bare aluminium finish as with the Z1A and Z1B.
+Redesigned and smaller 26mm

 This did reduce the maximum power to 81 bhp and the top speed slightly in comparison to the earlier Z1 models.

 The electrical system was redesigned and now featured a three way fuse system.

 The turn signal indicators featured an audible tone.
 However, many owners thought this to be an embarrassment

 There was a Hazard Warning Lights feature with the switch fitted to the handlebar below the tachometer.

 The frame was now manufactured using thicker walled tubing to reduce flexing in